datanav/docs/hub/documentation/service-configuration/pipes/configuration-transforms-rest.rst

        (i.e. a single ``-`` character).
 The start and end of a range are inclusive, i.e. 200-299 includes both 200 and
        299. Whitespaces are not allowed in the expression.
 Note that 200 is the default status code and any response status codes other than this will make the transform fail.
-See the complimentary ``ignored_status_codes`` if you want to omit non-ok responses instead of them making the transform fail or passing them trough.
+See the complimentary ``ignored_status_codes`` if you want to omit non-ok responses instead of them making the transform fail or passing them through.
 Also note that the ranges in ``ignored_status_codes`` cannot overlap with ``allowed_status_codes``.

        ..
 WARNING::